leogbo/mambadev-guides/README.md

 ## 🧭 How to Use This Repo

-- Start with `apex/` for the core Mamba patterns
+- Start with [`apex/`](https://mambadev.io/apex-core-guide) for the core Mamba patterns
 - Use each guide as a reference, checklist, or review base
 - All code is designed to be copied, adapted, and deployed with confidence
-- Apply patterns progressively — or refactor boldly
+- Apply patterns progressively — or refactor boldly with public equivalence proof

 ---